Building your first docker image for Windows

 ENTRYPOINT ["dotnet", "WebAppCore2.2.dll"]

-What we told the Dockerfile is to pull a asp.net core base image from Docker hub .
+What we told the Dockerfile is to pull an asp.net core base image from Docker hub.
 Then we ran a command to create a directory called app in c:\app path.
 We also told the container to set c:\app as a working directory.
 That way we can access binary directly when the container is spun up.
 We also added a step to copy all the binaries from c:\docker\WebAppCore2.2-master\Package\ to destination path in container c:\app.
-Once we had package staged in container, we told it to run the application by executing dotnet WebAppCore2.2.dll so that the app would be accessible from outside the container.
-To learn more about Dockerfile for windows, check out this microsoft documentation.
+Once we had the package staged in the container, we told it to run the application by executing dotnet WebAppCore2.2.dll so that the app would be accessible from outside the container.
+To learn more about Dockerfile for Windows, check out this Microsoft documentation.

-Now that you have required steps to build an image, lets go ahead with below steps.
+Now that you have the required steps to build an image, let’s go ahead with the below steps.

-9. Navigate to Dockerfile working directory from PowerShell console.
-If you are already in that path you can ignore it.
+Step 9: Navigate to Dockerfile working directory from PowerShell console.
+If you are already in that path, you can ignore it.

 cd c:\docker

-10. Execute below command to build container image.
+Step 10: Execute the below command to build a container image.

 docker build -t demo/webappcore:2.2.0

-What above command will do is create a docker image under demo path.
+The above command will create a Docker image under demo path.
 With the image name called as webappcore and version 2.2.0.

 Your output should look like below once it is successful: